You've only got to look at all the others

 This installation gets bonus IQ stars for the mast.
 What the hell is that ?

-Bodgers luck also extends to the fact that an aerial with unfolded directors will also work, to a certain extent anyway.
+Bodgers luck also extends to the fact that an aerial with unfolded director elements will also work, to a certain extent anyway.
 When I tested one it lost between 1dB and 5dB (the loss varied with the frequency).

 Fly away from this disaster area, no longer will people laugh at you.